ZmnSCPxj-jr/sidepool/doc/00-sidepools-are-awesome.md

 This hypothesis neatly explains the available evidence:

-* Lightning is not actually as popular as we hope, because its UX for the customers-paaying-merchants use-case is worse than expected, with higher fees and lower success rates than we thought would happen.
+* Non-custodial Lightning is not actually as popular as we had hoped, because its UX for the customers-paaying-merchants use-case is worse than expected, with higher fees and lower success rates than we thought would happen.
   * This is evidenced by the fact that merchants that *have* implemented non-custodial Lightning do not see it being used as much as onchain payments.